Ordisoftware/Hebrew-Letters/README.md

 ## Functionalities

-- Hebrew letters database with their customizable meanings.
+- Database of Hebrew letters with their customizable meanings.
-- Analyse a word letter by letter to get a sentence describing its meaning.
+- Analyse a word letter by letter to get a sentence describing its sense.
-- Copy the analysis of a word and the editable sentence to the clipboard.
+- Copy to the clipboard the analysis and the sentence or a screenshot.
-- Save the window to an image.
-- Export and import or merge database.
-- Supported file formats: TXT, CSV, JSON, PNG, JPG, TIFF, BMP.
+- Export TXT, CSV, JSON, PNG, JPG, TIFF, BMP.
 - English, French.

 ## Review